You managed to forge a sense of real connection with students despite the “virtual” environment.

 This course examines the ways our Human Family has sought to create, marshal, contest, and maintain identities through Culture and relations of power.
 These identities can be appreciated through “lenses of analysis.”
-The course critically engages the traditional “Big Three” lenses of analysis: Race, Class, and Gender, understanding that Culture serves as an important backdrop against which these identities emerge.
-Once students appreciate the important ways the Social Sciences have engaged with, written about, and debated these three core modes of analysis, the course expands to incorporate other, equally rich, lenses: age, ableism, intellectual diversity, geographic diversity, cognitive and neurological diversity, and the business case for Diversity, as well as how to study synergistically intertwined phenomena.
-Film and Critical Film Studies, as well as the role Colonialism has played in the major conflicts of the last 500 years, each serve to enrich student understandings of Diversity.
+The course critically engages the traditional “Big Five ” lenses of analysis: Race, Class, and Gender & Gender Expression, Sexual Orientation, and Ability, understanding that Culture serves as an important backdrop against which these identities emerge.
+Once students appreciate the important ways the Social Sciences have engaged with, written about, and debated these five core modes of analysis, the course expands to incorporate other, equally rich, lenses: age, ableism, intellectual diversity, geographic diversity, cognitive and neurological diversity, and the business case for Diversity, as well as how to study synergistically intertwined phenomena.
+Film and Critical Film Studies, as well as the role Colonialism has played in the major conflicts of the last 500 years, each serve to enrich student understandings of diversity.

 The mathematics of three dimensions is the emphasis of this college-level course.
 Multivariable Calculus will explore the geometry of three-dimensional space, including vector arithmetic.
 It will also explore threedimensional surfaces, using the tools of derivatives and integrals expanded into multiple dimensions.
 A robust unit on differential equations will allow students to review the topics of single-variable calculus.
 The emphasis throughout the course will be on problem-solving and on real-world applications of the tools students learn in fields such as economics, astronomy, physics, engineering, and medicine

 Instructor: Steve Young, The Derryfield School, Manchester, NH